Get Over 250 Recipes

 The BE Living Cookbook

 Are you eating right for your gut?
 When it comes to healthy digestion, there are certain nutrients that ensure success.
-If you want to support your inner ecosystem and seal a leaky gut, make sure to focus on these 13 core nutrients.
+If you want to support your inner ecosystem and seal a leaky gut, make sure to focus on these 13 core nutrients for gut health.

 Vitamin B1 (or thiamin) supports brain health.
 Some research has found that it might even protect against Alzheimer’s disease.
 In the body, thiamine supports the digestion of carbohydrates, protein, and cholesterol.1